Environment | In harmony with nature

 Reducing impact of water withdrawal

 The Group has set continuous improvement of water withdrawal intensity as one of its key actions to reduce water withdrawal and improve water use efficiency through innovation and continuous improvement.
-As one of the activities to achieve Milestone 2030, the Group is continuously working to improve water withdrawal intensity year by year (such as 1% improvement) thorough Plan-Do-Check-Act (PDCA) cycle.
-In the reporting year, water withdrawal intensity improved by 0.9% compared to 2021.
+As one of the activities to achieve Milestone 2030, the Group is continuously working to improve water withdrawal intensity year by year (such as 1% improvement) through the Plan-Do-Check-Act (PDCA) cycle.
+In the reporting year, the total amount of water withdrawal was reduced by 6.3% compared to 2019, but the weighted average reduction rate of water withdrawal intensity worsened by 3.1% due to the impact of fluctuations in production volume.

-Bridgestone’s water withdrawal is verified by SOCOTEC Certification Japan, a third-party institution, to ensure the accuracy and transparency of this information.
+Bridgestone’s water withdrawal is verified by LRQA Limited, a third-party institution, to ensure the accuracy and transparency of this information.

 The Group reuses or recycles water at manufacturing facilities worldwide.
 The Group is also working on using water resources more efficiently and reducing water consumption by improving production processes and utilizing harvested rainwater where possible.

-For example, at the Izmit, Turkey facility operated by the Group, employees identified ways to reduce the site’s dependence on groundwater by recovering, treating and using rainwater and wastewater.
-Through these steps – and an education campaign on the importance of using water wisely – the facility nearly cut its water withdrawal in half over 10 years.
+For example, at the Izmit facility in Turkey operated by the Group, employees identified ways to reduce the site’s dependence on groundwater.
+This included recovering, treating and using rainwater and wastewater.
+Through these steps – and an education campaign on the importance of using water wisely – the facility cut its water withdrawal by nearly half over 10 years.

-Rainwater is harvested and utilized at several plants of the Group.
+Rainwater is harvested and utilized at several of the Group’s plants.
 At these plants, rainwater is collected and used in operations or for watering plants on the site.

-For example, its Bandag Factory in Bridgestone Australia Ltd. can currently harvest over eight million liters of rainwater per year to support local manufacturing processes.
+For example, the Bridgestone Australia Ltd. Bandag factory can currently harvest over eight five million liters of rainwater per year to support local manufacturing processes.

 Water conservation system at Mexico Carbon Manufacturing SA de CV (MXCB)